Benefits of Reversing Vasectomy With Dr. Monteith

 Dr. Monteith sought additional training in vasectomy and vasectomy reversal through one-on-one professional mentorships.

 Dr. Monteith has performed minimally invasive vasectomy since 2007 and began offering minimally invasive vasectomy reversal in 2014.

 Dr. Monteith performs minimally invasive vasectomy reversal in his in-office operating room under general anesthesia.

 He performs vasovasostomy (end to end connections) vasectomy reversal but does not perform vasoepididymostomy (vas deferens to epididymis) by-pass procedures.
-The majority of reversals can be successfully performed as vasovasostomy procedures.
+The majority of reversals (over 93%) can be successfully performed as vasovasostomy procedures.

 It is difficult to predict who will require a vasoepididymostomy procedure before surgery.